HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_dx_compose/configure_sso/integrating_leap_sso/index.md

 1. Choose and configure your IdP.

-Create a client registration for each product (HCL DX Compose and Leap).
-Your IdP will serve as the single point of truth for credential inputs.
+Create a client registration for each product (HCL DX Compose and HCL Leap).
+Your IdP serves as the single source of truth for credential input.

 2. Enable OIDC in HCL DX.